Shangrila-VHP/shangrila-vhp/days-of-devops-86dvhrjzj/How to read these files.md

 ### Application for reading these files

 - You can read these files directly from GitHub in any browser.
+The files should render automatically, in almost all browsers (Maybe even lynx by using the direct url.
+I haven't tested it).
-The files should render automatically.
-The files under the 'Days of Devops' folder have been converted into the .md format (Markdown).
+- The files under the 'Days of Devops' folder have been converted into the .md format (Markdown).
+- If you have downloaded the files and/or cloned the repository and wish to read the files outside of the browser, then please see below.

 ### Text Editors